karno-bh/tetris/docs/progress.md

     - Set some structure of the project
   - Actual
     - 06:00 -- 11:00

       - Tried to get the project into some structure.
 No actual success.
+    - 11:30 -- 13:00
+      - Finally achieved some desired state within application structures.
+TypeScript and tests are added to application.
   - Notes
     - 11:00 -- 11:21